Available forKeynote, Virtual Presentation, Fireside Chat, Panel, Workshop and Training

 Traveling FromNew York, USA

-Morgen Bromell is a founder and technologist working to make tech more accessible to people of color through justice-based initiatives and tech activism.
-Apart from being the founder of Thurst, a dating app for the LGBTQIA+ community, they are also deeply invested in community building and documenting queer histories, particularly how queer and trans people use digital resources and online platforms to navigate our world.
+Morgen Bromell is a founder and technologist working to make platforms more accessible to marginalized folks through community centric research and conscientious design.
+As the founder of Thurst, a dating app for LGBTQIA+ people, they continuously study all aspects of queer community building, particularly how queer and trans people use digital resources and online platforms to navigate our world and reimagine it.

 Safety and Security Standards for Marginalized Users